dotnetcore/CAP/docs/content/user-guide/en/monitoring/diagnostics.md

 # Diagnostics

-Diagnostics 提供一组功能使我们能够很方便的可以记录在应用程序运行期间发生的关键性操作以及他们的执行时间等，使管理员可以查找特别是生产环境中出现问题所在的根本原因。
+Diagnostics provides a set of features that make it easy for us to document the critical operations that occur during the application's operation, their execution time, etc., allowing administrators to find the root cause of problems, especially in production environments.

-## CAP 中的 Diagnostics
+## Diagnostics events

-在 CAP 中，对 `DiagnosticSource` 提供了支持，监听器名称为 `CapDiagnosticListener`。
+The CAP provides support for `DiagnosticSource` with a listener name of `CapDiagnosticListener`.

-Diagnostics 提供对外提供的事件信息有：
+Diagnostics provides external event information as follows:

-* 消息持久化之前
+* Before the message is persisted
-* 消息持久化之后
+* After the message is persisted
-* 消息持久化异常
+* Message persistence exception
-* 消息向MQ发送之前
+* Before the message is sent to MQ
-* 消息向MQ发送之后
+* After the message is sent to MQ
-* 消息向MQ发送异常
+* The message sends an exception to MQ.
-* 消息从MQ消费保存之前
+* Messages saved from MQ consumption before saving
-* 消息从MQ消费保存之后
+* After the message is saved from MQ consumption
-* 订阅者方法执行之前
+* Before the subscriber method is executed
-* 订阅者方法执行之后
+* After the subscriber method is executed
-* 订阅者方法执行异常
+* Subscriber method execution exception

-相关涉及到的对象，你可以在 `DotNetCore.CAP.Diagnostics` 命名空间下看到。
+Related objects, you can find at the `DotNetCore.CAP.Diagnostics` namespace.